sveinbjornt/FastDMG/README.md

 * Displays no windows or menus and stays out of your way
 * Multithreaded and can concurrently mount several images
 * Disk image document icons continue to look the same
-* Handles all disk image types supported by DiskImageMounter (dmg, iso, smi, etc.)
+* Handles all disk image types supported by DiskImageMounter (dmg, iso, smi, toast, etc.)

 FastDMG is a very minimal wrapper around the [ `hdiutil`](https://developer.apple.com/legacy/library/documentation/Darwin/Reference/ManPages/man1/hdiutil.1.html) command line tool that ships with macOS.
 It therefore uses Apple's private DiskImages framework indirectly.
 It is free, open source software.
 If you like it, feel free to [make a donation](https://sveinbjorn.org/donations).